jacobjwalters/tg-assistant/README.md

 ## Usage
 Clone the repo, and install the dependencies.
 If you use nix, then you can open a shell to install them automatically.
-If you don't use nix, good luck.
+If you don't use nix, you can install the dependencies from `requirements.txt`.

 Create a Telegram bot via @botfather, and paste the token into `.envrc`.
 Do the same with OWM.
+You can load the tokens using direnv.